binjamil/matomo-client/docs/functions/load.md

 > **load**(`trackerUrl`, `siteId`): `void`

-Injects the Matomo tracking script into the DOM and loads it asynchronously
+Injects the Matomo tracking script into the DOM and loads it asynchronously.
+It is idempotent, i.e. safe to call multiple times, because it will only load the script once.

 ## Parameters